Biglizzie/alx-low_level_programming/README.md

-a function that checks for uppercase character.
+a function that returns the sum of all its parameters.